borut-t/BTUtils/README.md

 Add `pod ‘BTUtils’` to your Podfile or drag class files into your project.

+## Macros
+	RGB(r, g, b)

+UIColor on-liner for native colorWithRed method with without alpha.

+	RGBA(r, g, b, a)

+UIColor on-liner for native colorWithRed method with specified alpha.

+	SYSTEM_VERSION_GREATER_OR_EQUAL_TO(v)

+Check if system version is greater than or equal to specific string version.

+	BSLog(format, …)

+Drop-in replacement for standard NSLog.

 ## Methods
 ### Device
 	+ (NSString *)OSVersion;